 Here is the Cadsoft Eagle drawing of the 1-3/8″ square board.
 One bridge was necessary to keep the design as small as possible.
 Please note that the pinout of MagJacks are not consistent.
 My adapter was only designed for the Bel Stewart SI-50170 which I chose because of availability and cost.

 I get frequent emails requesting more information on how I etch boards.
-Here are my etching notes and this is a great website that further details the process.
+Here are my etching notes.
 I’ve also decided to add a few extra photos of the process.
 Here is the copper clad board after I transferred the design with an iron from photo paper that I printed with a laser printer.
 The trick to a good transfer is to have clean copper and to use extra wide nets.

 Here is the board sitting in an acid solution.
 You can see the copper not covered by toner dissolving.